 So you have aluminum wiring in your house and are ready to sell it?
 If so, there is something that you should know.
 Aluminum wiring can be hazardous for those who live in the home and those who might buy it.
 There needs to be a lot of work done before aluminum wiring can be considered safe enough for people to occupy the space.
-To ensure that aluminum wiring does not hurt any potential buyers or yourself, it is best to replace this type of wire with copper wiring before selling your house.

 Why Isn’t Aluminum Wiring Safe?

 Aluminum wiring was commonly used for electrical systems in houses in the 1960s and early 1970s.
 If your home was constructed during this time, there is a large possibility that it has aluminum wire.

 So What’s The Big Deal With Aluminum Wiring?

 Aluminum wires are completely capable of conducting electricity – electricity flows through them just fine.
 In fact, the cables that bring electricity to your home are made of aluminum.

 What makes aluminum wiring unsafe is that it has a very high coefficient of thermal expansion (yes, I’m an engineer).
 This means that it expands and contracts more than other materials under temperature changes.
 And as you’re aware, the spaces where wires are located, such as attics, crawlspaces, and wall cavities, can see large swings in temperature.

 The reason is that wires are joined at junctions such as outlets and light fixtures using a twist on connector.
 As the wires move against each other, this connection becomes looser and looser.

 Another problem occurs when aluminum and copper wires are mixed.
 Aside from the differences in expansion and contraction, these dissimilar metals can cause aluminum oxide to form, generating more heat in the connection and making the wire nuts even more prone to coming loose.

 How To Identify Aluminum Wiring